Travelling abroad when you have cancer might not affect where or how you travel. But sometimes you could have a few extra things to think about.

 - use insect repellent on your skin and in your room

-- sleep under a mosquito net that’s been treated with insecticide, if your room doesn’t have air conditioning or screens on the doors and windows
+- sleep under a mosquito net that has been treated with insecticide, if your room doesn’t have air conditioning or screens on the doors and windows

 - keep covered up with long sleeved tops and trousers, especially if you’re going out at night.
 You can apply DEET based insect repellents to cotton clothing